(This article was originally published on April 27, 2017, and updated on April 30, 2020.)

 They are the most sought-after professionals; the highly skilled set in which accountants, surgeons, engineers, and lawyers fall under.

 These are jobs that are “culturally held by women,” the usage of which is already changed and applicable to all service jobs in the industry.
-Waiters, retail clerks, sales personnel of both genders are under this category.
+Waiters, retail clerks, and sales personnel of both genders are under this category.

 This encompasses all the jobs in the environmental sector.
 Often called a “green job,” it covers occupations that handle the conservation and sustainability of the environment.

-The term used for prison laborers.
+This term is used for prison laborers.

 They are laborers who generally deal with dirty and dusty workload like mining and drilling.
 However, the term “black collar” is sometimes associated with illegal professions or monkey business.

-Chrome collar.
 This is a new and advanced technological working concept.
 These are the types of jobs that are automated and done by robots.

 Employees who are from rich families but take on 9-5 jobs for character building.
 They can also be young people who usually work at prestigious golf clubs or in stocks.